lightning-tv/solid/docs/intro/basics.md

 );
 ```

 Here, our `<View>` is handling all sorts of actions, like toggling the announcer or navigating between routes.
 It’s also a great example of how key events naturally bubble up through the DOM, with parent components catching unhandled events from their children.
-This is our main App wrapper, and `props.children` is filled with a Page.
+This is our main App wrapper, and `props.children` is filled with a Page from the router.

 ## Page Components